VizualOptima/country_indicators_scatterplot/README.md

-# Repository Name
+# Country Indicator Scatterplot

 ## Overview
-This dashboard provides a demographic breakdown by country of birth , age , race ,gender , primary language etc. It includes comparative tables between countries.
+This is a dynamic scatterplot of country population indicators, and time series analysis by Regions and Income Group from 1980 to 2023.

 ### Contributor(s) :
 Francis Mangala
 ### Coding Language :
-Python , Pandas
+Pandas , Plotly , Openpyxl,Dash
 ### Software Used :
-Tableau
+Visual Studio Code
 ### Process :
   - Downloaded raw data from the World Bank Website
   - Used python code to clean data and convert file to csv
-  - Uploaded file in Tableau
+  - Uploaded file in github
-  - Created visualizations
+  - Created visualization using plotly/dash
 ### Description :
 The main dashboard includes :
-  - Main Table
-  - Regional Map
-  - Demographics : Country of Birth
-  - Demographics : Race
-  - Demographics : Gender
-  - Demographics : Primary Language
+  - Regions and Income Group and Country Filters
+  - X-axis and Y-axis selectors
-  - Relevant filters
+  - A scatteplot
+  - 2 time series graphs
 ### Data Source :
   - [World Bank Data](https://data.worldbank.org/)
-### Useful Links :

-### Important Calculations :